-Buildings in Berlin are mostly managed by agencies, the so called Hausverwaltung or HV.
-You can call a HV directly and ask if they have free flats.
+Buildings in Berlin are mostly managed by agencies, the so-called Hausverwaltung or HV.
+You can call an HV directly and ask if they have free flats.
 There is a list of property management agencies in Berlin here.
-Often the name and phone number of the agency is also written in the entrance of some buildings, usually near the mail boxes.
+Often the name and phone number of the agency are written at the entrance of some buildings, usually near the mailboxes.

 - WG Zimmer & Wohnungen Berlin – over 173.000 members

 - Flats in Berlin – over 88.000 members

 - Easy WG – Shared apartments, over 90.000 members

 - Berlin apartments & rooms for rent – over 11.000 members